Austinps/Austinps/README.md

 ## I'm Austin.

-As a developer, I'm dedicated to writing code that's both clean and secure.
+I'm dedicated to writing code that's both clean and secure.
 Of course, it's a never-ending journey of learning and improving.